sara-nl/dsdocs/HPCcourse-UvA-20160131/Archive_CLI/HPC-Archiving-exercises.md

 - If required, load the correct modules first
 - Locate the dmftar archive file
-- Make sure to stage the file first before unpacking it!
-- Optionally list the contents of the dmftar archive
+- Optionally list the contents of the dmftar archive to see what it contains

 ##### Questions